cyscale/cyscale.com/src/markdown/blog/2023-05-16-cloud-native-security-tools-for-multi-cloud-environments.md

   misconfigurations and vulnerabilities, should help organizations meet regulatory compliance requirements and automate security processes.
-Using Cyscale, a CNAPP tool, you can bring together multi-cloud infrastructures and secure your environment whether it is using AWS, Azure, GCP or more than one provider.
+Using Cyscale, a CNAPP tool, you can bring together multi-cloud infrastructures and secure your environment whether it is using AWS, Azure, Google Cloud or more than one provider.
 seoDescription: As organizations continue to move their workloads to the cloud, security concerns have become a top priority for CISOs.
 Cloud-native security